Macedonian Americans: Between the World Wars

-In the 1920s, many Macedonian-Americans became very suspicious that the main Macedonian organization at that time - the Macedonian Patriotic Organization, existed merely to advance Bulgaria's political interests.
-Thus, some Macedonian-Americans began to form smaller clubs and societies whose members were limited to fellow villagers.
-Members of these small groups could trust the others in their group, and they knew that they were not being taken advantage of the leaders of the MPO.
-During 1930s, some Macedonians began to indicate that their nationality was "Macedonian", and promoted this new ethnic identification, following political directives.
-The first organization in the United States to support the idea that Macedonians constitute a separate nationality was the pro-communist Macedonian People's League.
+In the 1920s, many Macedonian-Americans became very suspicious that the main Macedonian organization at that time – the Macedonian Patriotic Organization, existed to advance Bulgaria's political interests.
+Some Macedonian-Americans began to form smaller clubs and societies whose members were limited to fellow villagers.
+Members of these small groups could trust the others in their group, and they knew that they were not being taken advantage of by the leaders of the MPO.

+During the 1930s, some ethnic Macedonians began to identify as "Macedonian", and promoted this new ethnic identification, following political directives.
+The first organization in North America to support the idea that Macedonians constitute a separate nationality was the pro-communist Macedonian People's League, which was active in the US and Canada.
 MPL, which was financially supported by the Soviet Union, acted aggressively against the MPO, which it believed was a Bulgarian weapon.

 Immigration restarted after the wars; most of the new immigrants were from Greece, many of whom had been expelled from Greek Macedonia in the 1920s.
-The immigrants' organizations used Bulgarian language in their official documents.
-Since the 1920s and 1930s the Macedonian language has been recorded in American censuses.
-However, several Macedonian immigrants did list Macedonian as their native tongue in the 1910 U.S. Census.
+The immigrants' organizations used the Bulgarian language in their official documents, but since the 1920s and 1930s the Macedonian language has been recorded in American censuses.
+Several Macedonian immigrants also claimed to use Macedonian as their native tongue in the 1910 U.S. Census.